Stephen-Gates/report-gallery/docs/landscape/project-landscape-reports.md

 ### Filters

-Use Filters to focus on the required projects.
+Use filters to focus on the required projects.

 ---